-Prerequisite: Reserved for junior and senior English students
+Prerequisite: Reserved for junior and senior majors or by permission of instructor.

 This course focuses on canonical and contemporary works of literature written for children and young adults within the context of literary theory.

 LIT 311/Women's Autobiographies, Diaries, and Letters